 3. Vibrant West African Art: The Soul of the Region

-Stunning Wall Art
+Contemporary Wall Art Captivates

-Captivating Masks and Bronze Figures
+Masks and Bronze Figures Inspire respect

 If you’re drawn to traditional crafts, you’re in for a treat.
 West Africa is home to some of the most iconic masks and sculptures in African art:

-Sculptural Wooden Pieces
+Sculptural Wooden Pieces Are Conversation Starters

 A still life composition featuring vases and sculptures on a wooden cabinet, set against a muted background.
 A large, abstract wooden sculpture with a flowing, organic shape dominates the arrangement, placed on a rectangular black base.
 To the left, a stout, round vase with a narrow neck has a matte finish.
 A smaller, textured, spherical sculpture rests on a cylindrical black pedestal between the wooden sculpture and a slender, tear-drop-shaped vase that holds slender branches.
 The cabinet below has a grooved façade and two drawers.
 The overall color palette is neutral and earthy.